MacOS Catalina is coming in October but you can get ready now

 -

-reading•MacOS Catalina is coming in October but you can get ready now
+reading•MacOS Catalina will ship in October but you can get ready now

 -